-41. General Economic Entomology.
+42. Elementary Economic Entomology.
 Second term.
 Credit three hours.
-Lectures, T Th 9 or W F 9.
+Not open to four-year students.
+Lectures, T Th 9.
 Comstock 145.
-Professor READIO.
-Practical exercises, M T W Th or F 1.40-4.
+Practical exercise, T or Th 1.40-4.
 Comstock 100.
-Doctor MIDDLEKAUFF and Mr. COTTON.
+Professor Readio and Messrs.
+MIDDLEKAUFF and Bodenstein.

-Lectures on the life histories and habits of injurious insects, and on the methods of control; practical exercises on the commoner pests and the more important insecticides, as time permits; several field excursions.
+The course includes lectures, conferences, and discussions, on the life histories and habits of injurious insects, together with methods of control.
+The practical exercises include a study of the more important insecticides and of as many of the common pests as time permits.
 Laboratory fee, \$2.